worldofmarcus/project-portfolio-5/README.md

 </details><br/>

 ### **Secure Checkout**
 On the secure checkout page the user fills out a form with delivery details, card details to be able to complete the order.
 In the form the user has a possibility (if logged in) to save the information to the profile.
 If not logged in they get an option to register / sign in.
-On the page there is a order summary as well.
+On the page there is an order summary as well.
 If something doesn't look right the user has a possibility to adjust the bag.
 If the user is happy with the order summary they can use the **complete order** button to send the order for processing.
 The payment service used in this project is Stripe.

 <details><summary><b>Secure Checkout</b></summary>